prefix-dev/pixi/docs/basic_usage.md

 ### Using the --no-activation option

 When installing packages globally, you can use the `--no-activation` option to prevent the insertion of environment activation code into the installed executable scripts.
-This means that when you run the installed executable, it won't automatically activate the environment.
+This means that when you run the installed executable, it won't modify the `PATH` or `CONDA_PREFIX` environment variables beforehand.

 Example: